MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-scheduled-synchronization-using-the-synchronization-job-queue-entries.md

 You can view the jobs on the **Job Queue Entries** page.
 For more information, see [Use Job Queues to Schedule Tasks](admin-job-queues-schedule-tasks.md).

-## Default Synchronisation Job Queue Entries
+## Default synchronisation job queue entries

 The following table describes the default synchronisation jobs for [!INCLUDE[cds_long_md](includes/cds_long_md.md)].